opensearch-project/documentation-website/_monitoring-plugins/ad/index.md

 Set the number of aggregation intervals from your data stream to consider in a detection window.
 It’s best to choose this value based on your actual data to see which one leads to the best results for your use case.

 The anomaly detector expects the shingle size to be in the range of 1 and 60.
 The default shingle size is 8.
 We recommend that you don't choose 1 unless you have two or more features.
 Smaller values might increase [recall](https://en.wikipedia.org/wiki/Precision_and_recall) but also false positives.
+Larger values might be useful for ignoring noise in a signal.

 #### Preview sample anomalies